-McConn family memorabilia; newspaper clippings of travel articles by Charles A. McConn.
+The scrapbooks of Mrs. Charles A. McConn contain McConn family memorabilia; as well as newspaper clippings of travel articles by Charles A. McConn.

 Reuben E. McDaniel diary of a trip from Virginia to St. Louis, MO, 1836.
 Delia Richerson McDaniel diary of a trip from Caroline County, VA, to Boonville, MO, 1841.
 Also her diary of a trip from Boonville to Virginia in 1843.

 Letters to wife Martha in Buckingham County, VA, from St. Louis County, MO, describing trip west and conditions in the area.

 McGee, Elijah Milton (1819-1873) Papers, 1843-1950 (K0471)